-Do not include narrative literature reviews if they do not have a search strategy, opinion pieces, perspectives in practice, consensus statements, practice guidelines, "grey" literature, etc. These cannot be made into evidence statements.
+Do not include narrative literature reviews which lack a search strategy, opinion pieces, perspectives in practice, consensus statements, practice guidelines, "grey" literature, etc. These cannot be made into evidence statements.

 References Identified Using Literature Search Strategy Which Will Be Excluded